subsquid/docs/docs/evm-indexing/configuration/initialization.md

 ---
 sidebar_position: 10
+title: General settings
 description: >-
-  Set the source Archive and the block range
+  Data sourcing and metrics
 ---

-# Initialization
+# General settings

 :::info
 The method documentation is also available inline and can be accessed via suggestions in most IDEs.